Calendula officinalis aka Calendula

 Common names

-How to care for Calendula
+How difficult is it to take care of Calendula

 If you're looking for a plant that offers a moderate level of challenge, Calendula is a great choice to test your gardening skills.